Your CV is supposed to be an introduction to a prospective

 The personal details should include:

-- First and last names (If your name does not obviously show if you are male or female, include this!)
+- First and last names (If your name does not obviously show

 - Home address including postcode